straup/whereonearth-planet/README.md

 The short version
 --

-Where On Earth (WOE) data for planets smushed up the Open Exoplanet Catalogue of planets.
+Where On Earth (WOE) data for planets smushed up the [Open Exoplanet Catalogue](http://exoplanet.hanno-rein.de/) of planetary bodies.

 The longer version
 --